fvilarinho/akamai-vpc-demo/README.md

 ## 1. Introduction

+VPC or Virtual Private Cloud is a concept where it is possible to set up private networks in a Cloud infrastructure.
+It is a good practice to use VPCs to protect your applications from the outside world (Internet) and consequently set up an environment with controlled and managed access.
-This project has the goal to demonstrate how easy is to build a VPC in Akamai Connected Cloud using Terraform.
+We'll show you how easy and fast it is to set up your VPC using Akamai Connected Cloud resources on a global scale.
+All this in an automated way with Terraform recipes.

 ## 2. Maintainers